pnp/prompt-pulse/Documentation/Overview.md

 ## Power Automate Flows

-There are 5 flows that are part of the Prompt Pulse solution, these are listed below along with a brief description of what these do, for more details please view the [Architecture](Architecture.md) documentation.
+There are 6 flows that are part of the Prompt Pulse solution, these are listed below along with a brief description of what these do, for more details please view the [Architecture](Architecture.md) documentation.

 - Send Prompt: This flow executes when a list item is created or modified in the 'Prompts' list and sends the prompt to the specified location using adaptive cards or in the case of Viva Engage, a message.
 - Send Scheduled Prompt: This flow runs on a recurrent schedule (5 minutes by default) and is responsible for checking for scheduled prompts in the list and sending these.
 - Like Prompt: This flow runs when a user clicks the **Like Prompt** button in the adaptive cards and adds the prompt to the users' liked prompts.
 - Get Group Chats: This flow is used in the Power App and retrieves a list of group chats that the current user is a member of where the Prompt Pulse account is a member of the chat.
 - Get Engage Communities: This flow is used in the Power App and returns a list of Viva Engage Communities that the current user is a member of.
+- Parse Prompt CSV: This flow is used in the Power App and parses the content of the uploaded csv file and returns it in JSON format.

 ## Data Storage